 Energy demand for devices, in categories applying the stock rollover approach, was calculated by summing the energy demand for every end use device technology.
 In each simulated year, E3 calculated energy demand for each end use device technology by multiplying the energy service demand by the inverse of device efficiency.
 For example, if a residential household demanded 35 units of hot water per year and a natural gas water heater has an efficiency of 0.8 units of hot water output per unit of input natural gas, the demand for natural gas for water heating would be 35 (1/0.8) = 43.75 units of natural gas.
 The stock rollover approach tracks the lifetimes and efficiencies of the fleet of devices within each end use device type and calculates the energy demand by summing the energy demand for each constituent end use device.
-For end uses where the total energy approach was applied, E3 characterized energy demand by fuel type directly based on scenario-specific user inputs characterizing energy efficiency, potential for electrification, and potential for switching from fossil fuel combustion to lowcarbon fuel combustion.
+For end uses where the total energy approach was applied, E3 characterized energy demand by fuel type directly based on scenario-specific user inputs characterizing energy efficiency, potential for electrification, and potential for switching from fossil fuel combustion to low-carbon fuel combustion.

-E3 simulated building energy and emissions based on data available from NEMS and the NYSERDA Residential Statewide Baseline Study.
-See Table 6 for a list of the end-use device category and the analysis approach used.
-Note that residential space heating was broken into different size classes to account for the differences in space heating demand by household size.
+E3 simulated building energy and emissions based on data available from the National Energy Modeling System (NEMS) and the NYSERDA Residential Statewide Baseline Study.
+See Table 9 for a list of the end-use device category and the analysis approach used.
+Note that residential space heating was broken into different size classes to account for the differences in space heating demand by household size, as well as differential heating demands across upstate and downstate geographies to account for different heating demands in different climate conditions within the state.
 This distribution was assumed to remain constant in future years - i.e., the portion of small single-family homes in the upstate region is constant as the total number of households evolves.
 For all other end uses, service demand was not differentiated for different household types.